dougrandrade/CS4315/README.md

 # CS4315
-## Introduction to Machine Learning and Data Mining\n
+## Introduction to Machine Learning and Data Mining
 Naval Postgraduate School, Data Science Certificate

 This repository contains a series of Jupyter Notebook assignments, and their associated databases and output files.